 Here we find the blessing referring not to the physical creation, but to the other half of creation: natural law.
 All matter was created in a physical state, but that such a state continues following set behaviors is not demanded merely by the body’s existence.
 Matter must also have governing laws so that, i.e., all trees grow and reproduce their own kind, all animals beget their own kind, etc. Laws of gravity, inertia, and all other constants did not come into being simply because matter was created.
 For we understand that atoms can combine in variations to form different elements.

 Thus, in creation, God brought into being two distinct things: matter and laws.
 I believe the second chapter in Genesis alludes to the second category.

 In application to the heavens, we would be remiss in our praise of God if we did not include praise for God’s wisdom manifested through not only the spheres, but their relentless paths in which they travel.

 “Happy and joyous (are they) to do the will of their Creator.”

 So there are 3 praises thus far; 1) Praise for the physical heavens, 2) Praise for their governing laws, 3) Praise for harmony, the perfect system of creation, where God willed something, and there is no conflict intervening between God’s will and the immediacy of the reality of His will.
-God’s will is all that is real and all that stands.
-He has no opponents.
+God’s will is all that is real and all that stands; "reality," bringing us to the next statement...

-“Worker of truth Whose works are truth”
+“Worker of truth, Whose works are truth”

-“and unto the moon You declared that it should renew (itself), a crown of splendor to those carried in the stomach, as they will eventually renew themselves as the moon”
+“And unto the moon You declared that it should renew (itself), a crown of splendor to those carried in the stomach, as they will eventually renew themselves as the moon”

 This teaches us the level of import, which God wished to give to repentance.
 Nowhere else do we see God creating a unique behavior in creation solely for the purpose of reminding man that repentance is always within his grasp.

-“and to exalt their Creator for the sake of the glory His kingdom”
+“And to exalt their Creator for the sake of the glory His kingdom”